 Above Finished Floor (AFF)

 This is an acronym commonly used in dimensioning.
-If you see a note saying 8'-0” AFF, it means that whatever is being referenced is 8 feet and zero inches above the surface of the finished floor (whatever you walk on, e.g. the surface of the tile, not the underlay) in that room.
+If you see a note saying 8' 0” AFF, it means that whatever is being referenced is eight feet and zero inches above the surface of the finished floor — whatever you walk on, e.g. the surface of the tile — not the underlay of that room.

 An ALR screen selectively reflects light back to the audience.
-This effect is achieved by positioning the projector and screen in such a way that the projector's light is bounced towards the audience, while the other, ambient light in the room is reflected back in some other direction out of the view of the audience.
-ALR screens only work if the ambient lighting is NOT hitting the screen from the same direction the projector.
+This effect is achieved by positioning the projector and screen in such a way that the projector's light is bounced towards the audience while the other ambient light in the room is selectively absorbed by the screen.
+ALR screens only work if the ambient lighting is not hitting the screen from the same direction as the projector.